ankushchimnani/DSA-Must-Do-Questions/Queue Using Two Stacks/Queue using Two Stacks Editorial.md

   2. Push X into S1.
   3. Pop all the elements of S2 one by one, and push them to S1.

-  Thus the oldest element is always maintained at the top of S1.
+  Thus, the oldest element is always maintained at the top of S1.

 * Method 2 : Keeping that most recent element at the top of a stack.

   Let S1, S2 be the required stacks.
 Let the most recent element is to be kept at the top of stack S1.
-But how can we fetch the oldest element for dequeue operation?
+But how can we fetch the front element for dequeue operation?

   Steps to be followed:

   1. If any element X is to be enqueued, push it to S1.
   2. If S2 is empty then, pop all the elements of S1 one by one and push it to S2.
-The top element of S2 is the oldest element required for dequeue operation.
+The top element of S2 is the front element required for dequeue operation.

   Since S2 is both filled and emptied in method 1 while S2 is only filled once in method 2, method 2 works faster than method 1.